 Initial antibiotic choice (assuming, as in the majority of cases, the likely pathogen is bacterial) is usually based on the suspected focus of infection, determined through clinical suspicion supported by radiological and microbiological evidence.
-It is vital that the right antimicrobials are given to control the infection and fight the organisms present, and this will often mean initially using broad spectrum 'best guess' agents with a later focus on a narrower spectrum when (if) the organism becomes known (known as 'Start smart then focus').
-Organisms take a while to grow; therefore taking the right sample and sending it in the right container as soon as possible following the diagnosis of sepsis can help to identify the likely pathogens in a timely fashion.
+It's vital that the right antimicrobials are given to control the infection and fight the organisms present, often meaning initially using broad spectrum 'best guess' agents with a later focus on a narrower spectrum when (if) the organism becomes known (known as 'Start smart then focus').
+Organisms take a while to grow; therefore taking the right sample and sending it in the right container as soon as possible following the diagnosis of sepsis can help to identify the likely patho-gens in a timely fashion.